SusanneJandl/bachelors_thesis/chapters/5-implementation.typ

 In a first step the extracted text is cut into chunks that are then transformed into vectors.
 The chunk size and other parameters  help to manipulate the output.
 This example refers to the use of hnswlib package:

-- chunk size:\\
+- chunk size:
-        Number of characters in a chunk that will then become a vector
+  - Number of characters in a chunk that will then become a vector
-- overlap:\\
+- overlap:
-        Number of characters that are in the previous chunk as well.\\
+  - Number of characters that are in the previous chunk as well.
+    #linebreak()
-        Example: chunk size = 100, overlap = 20\\
+    Example: chunk size = 100, overlap = 20
+    #linebreak()
     First chunk includes character 0-99, second chunk includes character 80-179
-- M:\\
+- M:
-        can be a value from 12-48 and represents the maximum number of edges per node.\\
+  - can be a value from 12-48 and represents the maximum number of edges per node.
-        higher M means more accuracy but needs more hardware resources
+  - higher M means more accuracy but needs more hardware resources
-- ef:\\
+- ef:
-        Controls the size of the dynamic list of candidates during the search process.\\
+  - Controls the size of the dynamic list of candidates during the search process.
-        higher ef means more accuracy but needs more hardware resources
+  - higher ef means more accuracy but needs more hardware resources